daBrado/restr/README.md

 Provide a simple RESTful interface to R, with results returned as a JSON-encoded string.

-The server is a Ruby Rack application.
+The server is provided as a Ruby Rack application, and a rackup config.

 ## Requirements

-For Ruby, you will need the following gems:
+For Ruby, Bundler will take care of the requirements.

-- `rack`
-- `rack-cors`

-For R, you will need the following package:

-- `rjson`

-Additionally, the R binary should be in your path so that the Ruby script can find it.
+For R, you will need the `rjson` package, and the R binary will need to be in your path.

+## Install

+To install for deployment, you can do:

+    RUBY=/path/to/ruby
+    $RUBY/bin/gem install bundler -i vendor/gem -n bin bin/bundle install --deployment --binstubs --shebang $RUBY/bin/ruby

+Then to run, you can use the installed rackup executable, e.g.:

+    bin/rackup -E production -p 6312

 ## Usage